azhar1038/UPI-Plugin-Flutter/README.md

 For a complete example of how to use this plugin, look at the **Example** tab or in the [Github repository](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/blob/master/example/lib/main.dart).

 ## Supported Apps
-### Verified Apps - These Apps have been tested to work fine with these plugins (included by default):
+#### Verified Apps - These Apps have been tested to work fine with this plugin (included by default):
 * All Bank
 * Amazon Pay
 * Axis Pay